Priority Reg: MIA and MPA.

 This advanced seminar will explore these questions.
 After an introductory session on core AI concepts, we will examine how AI could reduce emissions and aid adaptation to climate change, as well as the ways AI could contribute to increased emissions.
 We will discuss barriers to using AI in climate action, risks associated with AI in this context, policy options to address these risks and barriers, and strategies for stakeholders to collaborate in leveraging AI tools to combat climate change.

-Artificial Intelligence (AI) and machine learning have emerged as ubiquitous technologies in a wide range of areas, such as finance, healthcare, consumer internet platforms, and advertising, in addition to several domains in the public sector, including but not limited to law enforcement.
+Artificial Intelligence (AI) and machine learning have emerged as increasingly ubiquitous technologies in a wide range of areas, such as finance, healthcare, workforce management, and advertising, in addition to several domains in the public sector, including but not limited to criminal justice and law enforcement.
 In the past several years, ethical questions about how and whether to use AI for particular tasks have become much more prominent, partly due to its widespread use and partly due to publicly documented failures or shortcomings of a number of systems that can negatively impact people in sometimes serious ways.

-The instructor recently served as the first Director of AI for New York City and will draw on this experience, which included collaborations with a number of other city governments internationally.
-The course will discuss and highlight a range of topics in urban policy and urban affairs, using concrete examples and case studies.
-There will also be opportunities for students to apply the material to areas in the Global South and other areas of interest.
+The instructor served as the first Director of AI for New York City and will also draw on this experience, which included collaborations with a number of other city governments internationally.
+The course will also include several guest speakers who directly engage with significant AI or AI policy projects in various areas.

 In the past two years, Large Language Models (LLMs) built using transformer frameworks have emerged as the fastest-growing area of research and investment in AI/machine learning.
 Recent releases of chatbots such as ChatGPT (OpenAI), Bing (Microsoft), and Bard (Google) quickly reached hundreds of millions of users and have become the face of artificial intelligence for consumers.
 There has also been an explosion in the number of applications that depend on LLMs for a variety of more specialized tasks.
 Recent models have shown impressive performance on both canonical machine learning tasks and for everyday use, yet are in many ways poorly understood and, in some cases, exhibit unexpected and potentially harmful behavior.